TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 13/Deuteronomy 13.11.md

 ---

-And all Israel shall hear, and fear, and shall do not more any such wickedness as this is in the midst of thee.
+All Israel shall hear, and fear, and shall not do any more such wickedness as this is in the midst of you.